MIROC-DOC/model_description/md_en/p-solv.md

 $$

-That is, the time step in determining the rate of change of the rate of change of time includes the following, Using twice the time integration step.
+In other words, the time step in determining the rate of change is twice the time integration step.